 English Grammar Study: Using “The” With Nouns of Place

-The general rule for “the” and proper nouns of location is as follows:
+The general rule for proper nouns of location is straightforward:

-• The place name has two or more words
+• Use “the” before a place name if it has two or more words

-• One of the words in a place name is a common noun
+• Use “the” if one of the words in the place name is a common noun

-So for instance, “states,” “river,” and “ocean” are all common nouns.
-So you would say the United States, the Nile River, and the Indian Ocean.
+“States,” “river,” and “ocean” are all common nouns—so you say the United States, the Nile River, and the Indian Ocean.

-With these kinds of exceptions, the place name originally had more than one word, but “lost” that word, as language use changed.
-Hundreds of years ago, the Hague was called “the Count’s Hedge,” a three-word name.
-And the Netherlands means “the Low Lands” (two words in the name) in Dutch.
+Here’s the explanation: these place names originally had more than one word, but lost a word as language evolved over time.
+Hundreds of years ago, the Hague was called “the Count’s Hedge”—a three-word name.
+The Netherlands means “the Low Lands” in Dutch.
 The Matterhorn means “the Meadow’s Horn” in German.
-The Bronx is shortened from “the Bronx River,” a river that runs through the Bronx neighborhood.
+The Bronx is shortened from “the Bronx River.”
 And the Bahamas is short for “the Bahama Islands.”

 • I just came from the bank.